MagnumOpuses/af-connect-demo/README.md

 Gravity Demo site is an example website that demonstrates the use-case of pre-filling forms with CV data from [Gravity Portability](https://github.com/MagnumOpuses/gravity-portability).

-This website's runtime is [Node.js](https://nodejs.org/) and the webserver is built using the minimal [Express](https://expressjs.com/) web application framework.
+This website's runtime environment is [Node.js](https://nodejs.org/) and is built using the web application framework is [Express](https://expressjs.com/).

-Operating the website in development mode will utilize the [Nodemon](https://nodemon.io/) feature to automatically restart the server upon source code changes.
+The web pages/views are rendered using the [EJS](https://ejs.co/) template engine and [Bootstrap](http://getbootstrap.com) for responsive layouting.

-Views utilize the [EJS](https://ejs.co/) template engine for layouts and [Bootstrap](http://getbootstrap.com) for responsive rendering.
+Operating the website in development mode utilizes [Nodemon](https://nodemon.io/) to automatically restart the server upon source code changes.

 ## Versions, current dev state and future